Hospitainer brings relief for earthquake victims in Haiti

 Packing the Hospitainer took 2 days.
-Shipping over sea took 2 weeks, building up in Haïti took 2,5 days including installation of the water tower.
+Shipping over sea took 2 weeks, setting up in Haïti took 2,5 days, including installation of the water tower.

 Presently, the Hospitainer is intensely used and is part of the temporal Carrefour Orthopaedic and Trauma Hospital:

 Around 20 major and 110 minor surgical operations are performed every week in this 120-bed surgical and post-operative hospital, which has four operating tables, a standard X-ray machine, and one of the few C-arm x-ray machines in the city.

 Orthopaedic surgery, including external and internal fixation, skin grafts, and muscle flaps are being performed and post-operative care and rehabilitation provided.
 The hospital is also functioning as an emergency trauma hospital for the Carrefour area.